AhmedKhan04/KEP_TESS_LightCurveModeling/README.md

 ## 💻 Usage

 - ✅ **Actively Maintained** – The package is current and stable for general use.
 - 🚫  **Not a Standalone Package** – To run the scripts, clone the repository and run them directly within Python.
-We reccommend using an Anaconda environment.
+We recommend using an Anaconda environment.
 - ⚠️ **Requires Manual Data Handling** – Inputs will need to be directly inputed by the user.

 ---